 Once you know how much you need to raise outside of ticket sales, you can begin pricing other items, such as drinks, and figure out how many donations you need to gather for raffles, auctions, etc.

-We think your members deserve to have the most comfortable, well-made chairs.
-Ones that last for years, while being easy to set up and store.
+We believe your members deserve the most comfortable, well-made chairs to sit on in church—chairs that last for years, while being easy to set up and store.
 We also know that outfitting your congregation with high-quality chairs requires a significant investment.
+We can do it together.
+This flyer can help!

 Need a Fundraising Flyer?